-36. At the same year, Gabriel founded the World of Music, Arts Dance - WOMAD festival, which included music, art and dance.
+36. In the same year, Gabriel founded the World of Music, Arts Dance - WOMAD festival, which included music, art, and dance.

-37. Following the losses suffered by the festival and the creditors knocking on his door, Gabriel agreed in 1982 to join forces with his "Genesis" friends for a reunion performance held on 10/2/1982.
+37. Following the losses suffered by the festival and the creditor knocking on his door, Gabriel agreed in 1982 to join forces with his "Genesis" friends for a reunion performance held on 10/2/1982.

 39. In 1985 he released the soundtrack to the movie "Birdy", a film by Alan Parker from 1984.
 The album was produced by Daniel Lanois.